-- A shared linguistic unity of Italic, Celtic, Germanic, and probably Balto-Slavic, is likely to have existed, probably slightly earlier than Proto-Indo-Iranian, and both later than a potential Paleo-Balkan community.
+A shared linguistic unity of Italic, Celtic, Germanic, Baltic, and Slavic, is likely to have existed during the expansion of the East Bell Beaker group, probably slightly earlier than Proto-Indo-Iranian, and both later than a potential Paleo-Balkan community.

 - [Anthony 2007] ^ 1 2 Anthony, D. 2007.
 The Horse, the Wheel, and Language: How Bronze-Age Riders from the Eurasian Steppes Shaped the Modern World.
 Princeton and Oxford: Princeton University Press.

 - [Anthony 2013] ^ 1 2 Anthony, D. W. 2013.
 Two IE phylogenies, three PIE migrations, and four kinds of steppe pastoralism.
 Journal of Language Relationship (9):1-21.

 - [Beekes 2011] ^ Beekes, Robert S.P.
 2011.
 Comparative Indo-European Linguistics.
 An introduction.
 2nd ed.
 Amsterdam / Philadelphia: John Benjamins.

 - [Gimbutas 1963] ^ Gimbutas, Marija.
 1963.
 The Indo-Europeans: Archeological Problems.
 American Anthropologist 65 (4):815-836.